-James Jones, the 2015 Ivy League Coach of the Year, is one of the most successful coaches in Ivy League history.
-Jones’ 128 Ivy victories are the fourth most in league history, and his 231 overall wins are the third most.
-In addition, Yale has a .571 winning percentage in league games during his tenure, by far the highest in school history.
+James Jones, the Ivy League Coach of the Year in both 2015 and 2016, is one of the most successful coaches in Ivy League history.
+Jones’ 141 Ivy victories are tied with former Bulldog head coach Joe Vancisin for the third most in league history, and his 254 overall wins are the third most.
+In addition, Yale has a .592 winning percentage in league games during his tenure, by far the highest in school history.

-Jones, the longest tenured coach in the Ivy League who will begin his 17th season in 2015-16, is the winningest coach in school history.
+Jones, the longest tenured coach in the Ivy League who is in his 18th season in 2016-17, is the winningest coach in school history.
 He surpassed Hall of Fame Coach Joe Vancisin, who led Yale to 204 victories, when the Bulldogs beat Holy Cross on Mar.
 22, 2014.

-In 2014-15, Jones was named the league's Coach of the Year after guiding the Bulldogs to 22 wins, their most since 1948-49, and a share of the Ivy League championship.
+Over the last three years, Jones, who was inducted into New England Basketball Hall of Fame in 2015, has led Yale to 64 overall wins and a 33-9 Ivy League mark.
+In 2014-15, Jones was named the league's Coach of the Year after guiding the Bulldogs to 22 wins and a share of the Ivy League championship.
 One of those victories came over defending national champion UConn, just the second time an Ivy League team knocked off a defending NCAA champion.

 Jones also was selected as the National Association of Basketball Coaches UPS District 13 Coach of the Year, was a finalist for the Skip Prosser Man of the Year, Ben Jobe Award as top minority coach in Division I and the Hugh Durham Award as the national mid-major coach of the year.

-The Bulldogs have won at least 10 Ivy games three times during Jones’ tenure and have had a fourth-place or better finish in the Ivy League for 15 straight years.
-Jones has guided Yale to the postseason three times - the 2002 NIT and the 2012 and 2014 CollegeInsider.com Tournament.
+The Bulldogs have won at least 10 Ivy games four times during Jones’ tenure and have had a fourth-place or better finish in the Ivy League for 16 straight years.
+Jones has guided Yale to the postseason four times - the 2016 NCAA Tournament, the 2012 and 2014 CollegeInsider.com Tournament and the 2002 NIT.
 The Bulldogs reached the championship game of the CIT in 2014.

 Jones was named Yale’s 22nd head coach on Apr.
 27, 1999, and he immediately put his stamp on the program as the Bulldogs more than doubled their Division I win total from the previous season and improved to fifth place in the Ivy League.
 In 2000-2001 the turnaround continued as Yale entered the final weekend of the regular season in the hunt for the Ivy League championship.
 The captain of the 2000-01 team, Neil Yanke, signed a free agent contract with the Los Angeles Lakers in 2004.
 Jones recruited Yanke to Yale as an assistant coach and then was his head coach for two years.

-Several of Jones’ players have gone on to play professionally overseas, including Ted Smith (England), Matt Minoff (Israel), Paul Vitelli (Italy), Dominick Martin (Spain), Matt Kyle (Portugal), Caleb Holmes (Iceland), Ross Morin (Switzerland), Paul Nelson (Romania, Slovakia) Eric Flato (England), Greg Mangano (Spain, Finland) and Edwin Draughan (France, Switzerland).
+Several of Jones’ players have gone on to play professionally overseas, including Ted Smith (England), Matt Minoff (Israel), Paul Vitelli (Italy), Dominick Martin (Spain), Matt Kyle (Portugal), Caleb Holmes (Iceland), Ross Morin (Switzerland), Paul Nelson (Romania, Slovakia) Eric Flato (England), Greg Mangano (Spain, Finland), Javier Duren (Holland), Edwin Draughan (France, Switzerland) and Justin Sears (Germany).
 In addition, Alex Zampier (NBA D-League), Travis Pinick (NBA D-League) and Reggie Willhite (NBA D-League) have had professional opportunities in the United States.

 Five assistant coaches who worked under Jones have gone on to become head coaches - Rob Senderoff (Kent State), Isaiah Cavaco (Oberlin), Mark Sembrowich (Academy of Arts University), Mark Gilbride (Clarkson) and Ted Hotaling (New Haven).